Tricks of the Trade

 Tools

 Crimp ToolWant to know one of the most frustrating things in amateur radio?
-Believe it or not, it's not having the right tool for the job.
+Believe it or not, it is not having the right tool for the job.
 Just as bad is having an inferior tool!

 Crimp ToolHere are three more specialized tools.
 The top one is used to crimp D-style connector pins.
 With the die, it was nearly $50 some 20 years ago!
 One thing is for sure, it beats having to solder the pins and melting the connector at the same time.